lawrenceevalyn/THE-DISS/README.md

 ### Jan 13 2017

 MLA was a whirlwind!
-I was surprised to find myself describing an interest in religious and sentimental literature, singing the praises of Hannah More -- it does reinforce my desire not to treat genres too separately.
+I was surprised to find myself describing an interest in religious and sentimental literature [ETA: **didactic** literature!], singing the praises of Hannah More -- it does reinforce my desire not to treat genres too separately.

 I most enjoyed a panel on "anti-marriage plots"-- it made me want to look at what narratologists are up to and how I might dip by toe into that field.